guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 - it's useful to determine what action to take during the next apply.
 It won't modify any infrastructure resource, but it will modify the state file
 - It's done automatically as part of the `plan` and `apply` process.

-Refreshing state is the first step of the `terraform plan` process: read the current state of any already existing remote objects to make sure that the Terraform state is up-to-date.
+<strong style="color: #d79921">Refreshing state</strong> is the first step of the `terraform plan` process: read the current state of any already existing remote objects to make sure that the Terraform state is up-to-date.

-To perform the first part of the `terraform plan`:
+To <strong style="color: #b16286">perform</strong> the first part of the `terraform plan`:

 ```shell
 terraform plan -refresh-only